zinkwazi/PHPSlideshow/README.txt

     There are a number of "tags" that you can use in the template.html file to customize your PHPslideshow.
     See the list at the end of the README.txt

+Q: How do I use clean urls?
+A: Upload the .htaccess file to your server make sure the path is correct by defualt we assume you are uploading to the "slideshow" folder on your server.
+   Next update your settings under clean urls
+    $clean_urls = true;

+Q: How can I display all thumbails on a single page?
+A: Upload the browse.html template and then visit phpslideshow?browse=1.
+NOTE: This requires thumbnails to be generated

+Q: Can I make the slideshow loop?
+A: Sure just enable continuous_loop in your settings:
+    $continuous_loop = true;

-Q: How do I change the number of thumbnails displayed.
+Q: How do I change the number of thumbnails displayed?
 A: Edit the $thumb_row variable in the phpslideshow.php file.
     e.g. If you wanted 30 thumbnails, you would set $thumb_row as follows:
     $thumb_row = 30;